ingresso-group/slate/source/includes/_intro.md

 website for booking the tickets.
 In this case the Ingresso API can be used to [list events](#events-list).

-* Ingresso have invested in a high-converting booking app (where the user selects their performance and seats).
+* Ingresso have invested in a high-conversion booking app (where the customer selects their performance and seats).
 This page is often where most development time is spent.
 It is possible to link to our booking page and we will automatically redirect back to your checkout page once the customer has